edeprince3/pdaggerq/README.md

     add_commutator: set strings corresponding to a commutator of two operators.
 If one of the operators is t2, note that the factor of 1/4 associated with this operator will be handled internally.

         add_commutator(1.0, ['h(pq)','t2(abij)'])

+    add_double_commutator: set strings corresponding to a double commutator involving three operators.
+If any of the operators are t2, note that the factors of 1/4 will be handled internally.

+        add_double_commutator(0.5, ['h(pq)','t2(abij)','t1(ck)'])

 **Usage**

-The following code evaluates the commutator 0.5 [[h, T1], T1], where h is a one-body operator
+The following code evaluates the double commutator 0.5 [[h, T1], T1], where h is a one-body operator

 Python: